DBMAIL-USERS(8) | DBMAIL-USERS(8) |

 FORWARDS

-Forwards can be listed using the same -l command as for users.
-For example, to see where the local address bar@domain[2] might be forwarded to, use this:
+Forwards can be listed using the same --list command as for users.
+For example, to see where the local address bar@example.com might be forwarded to, use the following:

 Forwards can be removed using basic glob style pattern matching.
 A ? question means "match zero or one of any character" and * asterisk means "match zero or more of any character."
 For example:

-will complete and totally remove the bar@domain external alias and all of its forwarding addresses and commands.
+will complete and totally remove the bar@example.com external alias and all of its forwarding addresses and commands.

 BUGS

-If you experience inexplicable problems with DBMail, please report the issue to the DBMail Bug Tracker[3].
+If you experience an issue with DBMail, please report it on the DBMail Bug Tracker[3].
+It may be helpful to have a debug log available.

 LICENSE

-DBMail and its components are distributed under the terms of the GNU General Public License.
+DBMail and its components are distributed under the terms of the GNU General Public License Version 2.
 Copyrights are held variously by the authors listed below.

 AUTHOR(S)